Hjaltesorgenfrei/Vulkanologi/README.md

   - DotNetEvolution recommended just using mono.
 An integration can be found in <https://github.com/crazytuzi/UnrealCSharp>
 - [ ] Use name "Krake" for everything.
   - Repo should be called "Krake Engine" and namespace "krake"
-- [ ] Seperate parts out in seperate projects
+- [ ] Seperate parts out in separate projects
   - [x] Rendering
   - [ ] Client
   - [ ] Asset Loading
   - [x] Shapes and Curves Library
   - [ ] Make a CMakeLists.txt for resources and shaders.
 - [ ] Make a editor UI for scenes.
-  - <https://github.com/jmorton06/Lumos> has something similiar to what I want to build.
+  - <https://github.com/jmorton06/Lumos> has something similar to what I want to build.
   - Figure out how this should work with the swapchain and renderpass.
     - Either just render to an image that gets shown in ImGui or else it might be possible to simple only render part of the screen.
       - Only rendering to part of it, would avoid recreating the swapchain which can be very slow.
   - [ ] Make some way to debug entities, so that every (or just some) components can be shown in the ui.